Hit enter to search

 Receive ongoing support even if you do not file a police report or file a formal complaint with the University.

 There are many resources available to support you, both on campus and in the community.
 You can access them at any time, even if your experience happened weeks, months or years ago.

-Consider filing a formal complaint which will result in an investigation and, potentially, disciplinary action of the person who committed the sexual harassment, misconduct or assault.
+Consider filing a formal complaint which will result in an investigation and, potentially, disciplinary action against the person who committed the sexual harassment, misconduct or assault.